Put your customer first – now more than ever

 The most effective way to react to challenges

-The most effective way to react to challenges for you and your customers is to collect real-time information, taking real-time measurements based on your customers’ needs at the moment.
+The most effective way to react to challenges for you and your customers is to collect real-time information, taking real-time measurements based on your customers’ needs.

-We understand that you may be receiving advice to follow a crisis management manual and reduce innovation expenses, focusing on the essential parts of your business.
-However, your strategy needs to be more flexible to interface with the customer’s world.
-Right now is the time when you can get better feedback if you accept moderate risk.
+We understand that you may receive advice to follow a crisis management manual and reduce innovation expenses, focusing on the essential parts of your business.
+However, your strategy must be more flexible to interface with the customer’s world.
+Right now, you can get better feedback if you accept moderate risk.
 Choosing the safest path is choosing stagnation.

 Research customer experience

 Assembling a team for customer research in these turbulent times may be challenging.
-Engage an experienced external partner who will help you get a general understanding of where your customer stands at the moment already in two to four weeks.
-Your customer may already have a good idea about possible solutions to their pain points.
+Engage an experienced external partner who will help you understand where your customer stands at the moment already in two to four weeks.
+Your customer may already know about possible solutions to their pain points.
 This customer insight is paramount to designing a solution that can connect to your core business outcomes and capabilities, offering a spark for innovation.

-Captivate your end users now by reacting to their pain points when they need it most.
-Don’t wait for things to get back to normal – because they never will.
+Captivate your end users by reacting to their pain when they need it most.
+Don’t wait for things to return to normal – because they never will.

 Don’t wait – innovate

 Product innovation shouldn’t take a lot of time and resources.
-If you carefully listen to and observe the pains, behaviors, and choices of your customers, the most crucial part is done.
+If you carefully listen to and observe your customers’ pains, behaviors, and choices, the most crucial part is done.
 You’ll know what they expect and need from you most.
-Your main objective now should be to resolve customer-related challenges, but balance them with business drivers and your organization’s capabilities.
+Your main objective now should be to resolve customer-related challenges but balance them with business drivers and your organization’s capabilities.

 Now, you need to innovate more than ever – and innovate smartly.

-By assembling or engaging multidisciplinary teams with wide skill sets and experience across many industries, you will build the needed solutions significantly faster.
+You will build the needed solutions significantly faster by assembling or engaging multidisciplinary teams with wide skill sets and experience across many industries.

 We began the service design process with a specific problem.
 We launched the ideation stage of the double diamond to gather the options.
 We applied machine learning to solve the business challenge outlined by service design.
-After several iterations, and in the face of technical restrictions such as shortage of memory space and limited testing conditions, we were able to solve the problem.
+After several iterations, and in the face of technical restrictions such as shortage of memory space and limited testing conditions, we solved the problem.
 It took us two weeks of development and three months of model improvement during the testing phase.

 Find a great external service/product development partner to help you react, test, and redesign products and solutions until they meet the market demand.

-With many countries forcing employees to stay home, new challenges for the preservation of company culture are presenting themselves.
+With many countries forcing employees to stay home, new challenges for preserving company culture are presented.
 Engaging your employees in new projects and keeping them occupied with new ideas might make a huge difference in how your company spirit will fare in these turbulent times.
-When you have identified the needs of your customers, you can make an internal digital hackathon and conduct brainstorming sessions.
+When you have identified your customers’ needs, you can make an internal digital hackathon and conduct brainstorming sessions.

 While your employees are working remotely, this practice will help people to unite under a single idea, and they’ll feel that a real difference is being made for their customers.
 They’ll find purpose and incentive to stay proactive.